hayyp/cherry/README.md

 ## Basic design

-The basic idea behind cherry is that for unicore servers, there is only one single control flow at all times, and therefore even without preemptive threading, it's also possible for us to implement almost the same level of concurrancy as cooperative threading if we can eliminate blocking operations.
+The basic idea behind cherry is that for unicore servers, there is only one single control flow at all times, and if we can eliminate blocking operations, even without preemptive threading, it's still possible for us to implement almost the same level of concurrancy as cooperative threading.
 Currently, cherry uses

 - `epoll(7)` to leverage I/O multiplexing